NikhilGilbert/cli/README.md

 #### Usage
 Please confirm installation by calling the command `match` You can use this tool in one of two ways:
-1. By parsing a .txt file: `match file -p match_results.txt`
+1. By parsing a .txt file: `match file -p match_results.txt`, please see https://github.com/NikhilGilbert/cli/blob/master/tests/matches_original.txt for example text
-2. By inputing the results line by line: `match line`
+2. By inputing the results line by line: `match line` using the format `team_1:str score:int, team_2:str score:int`